-His campaign priorities included smart growth, protecting Chatham’s natural spaces and resources, and investing in the community’s youth.
-The outgoing sheriff said he also wants to help ensure the county is affordable for working families and seniors.
+The outgoing sheriff’s campaign priorities included smart growth, protecting Chatham’s natural spaces and resources, and investing in the community’s youth.
+Roberson said he also wants to help ensure the county is affordable for working families and seniors, making decisions that help lay the table for long-term community vitality — but “not at the cost of what makes Chatham special.”

 “Chatham’s at a turning point,” Roberson told 97.9 The Hill during the primary cycle.
 “The decisions we make now on growth are going to affect us for decades.
 I spent my career listening to people and serving the community, and what I hear most out of people is they want progress, but not at the cost at what makes Chatham special.”